 Thalasso body wrap: Thalassotherapy forms a variety of spa experiences based on the healing powers of sea water.
 Thalasso wraps incorporate elements of that, including seawater and seaweed, which help to slim, tone and hydrate the body.

-- What to expect during a body wrap?
+What happens during a body wrap?

-- Dress/undress and relax: at the start the treatment your therapist will take you to the treatment room and leave you for a few moments to undress and settle under a towel provided on the treatment bed.
+- Dress/undress and relax: at the start of the treatment your therapist will take you to the treatment room and leave you for a few moments to undress and settle under a towel provided on the treatment bed.